openAMRobot/OpenAMR_UI_package/README.md

         git clone https://github.com/openAMRobot/OpenAMR_UI_package

-Build the UI package (assuming it's a ROS package):
+Build the UI package (assuming it's a ROS2 package):

 Navigate to the root directory of your workspace (where the src folder is located).

         cd ..

-        catkin_make
+        colcon build --symlink-install

-Executing **catkin\_make** start building your ROS packages, including the cloned UI package.
+Executing **colcon build** start building your ROS2 packages, including the cloned UI package.
 This may take some time depending on the complexity of the packages.

+## User Guide

-**Configure the UI package:**
+### **Configure the UI package:**

-Locate the config.yaml file within the UI package's param directory (assuming the typical ROS package structure).
+Locate the config.yaml file within the UI package's param directory (assuming the typical ROS2 package structure).
 You can usually find it at:

         your_workspace/src/ui\_package/param/config.yaml